The Disc-structure space: Introduction

 \subsubsection{The operad $E_d$ of little $d$-discs}

 We continue by mentioning two connections between $S^{\DiscInf}_\partial(M)$ and the operad $E_d$ of little $d$-discs.
-The first is that $\DiscInf_d$ agrees with the PROP associated to the framed $E_d$-operad, so $\PSh(\DiscInf_d)$ can be identified with the $\infty$-category of right-modules over this operad and hence the definition of $S_\partial^{\DiscInf}(M)$ for closed manifolds can be rephrased in these terms.
+The first is that $\DiscInf_d$ agrees with the monoidal envelope (also known as the associated PROP) of the framed $E_d$-operad, so $\PSh(\DiscInf_d)$ can be identified with the $\infty$-category of right-modules over this operad and hence the definition of $S_\partial^{\DiscInf}(M)$ for closed manifolds can be rephrased in these terms.
 There is a similar reformulation if $M$ has boundary.

 The second relation is less obvious and once more a result of work of Boavida de Brito and Weiss \cite{BdBWConf}.
 To explain it, observe that the standard action of $\oO(d)$ on the disc $D^d$ induces an $\oO(d)$-action on the operad $E_d$ of little $d$-discs.
 This action extends to the topological group $\TOP(d)$ of homeomorphisms of $\bfR^d$, so there is a map